Cosmological Probes of Lepton Parity Freeze-in Dark Matter: $\Delta N_{\rm eff}$ & Gravitational Waves: Conclusion

 \section{Conclusion}

 In this study, we have explored the realization of freeze-in dark matter within a minimal extension of the type-I seesaw framework, where the remnant lepton-parity symmetry naturally plays the role of a dark parity.
-By introducing a lepton parity even singlet fermion $S$ and a lepton parity odd scalar $\sigma$, the setup naturally accommodates a stable dark matter candidate.
-The \textit{CP}-violating, out-of-equilibrium decays of nearly degenerate right-handed neutrinos ($N$) generate a lepton asymmetry via flavored resonant leptogenesis, which is subsequently converted into the observed baryon asymmetry through electroweak sphaleron processes.
-The fermion $S$ acts as a natural freeze-in dark matter candidate, with its production determined by the thermal history of the early Universe.
-For reheating temperatures, $T_{\rm rh}>m_{N_1}$, the dominant contribution to the DM relic density originates from right-handed neutrino decays, while for $T_{\rm EW}<T_{\rm rh}\ll m_{N_1}$, it can be produced via Higgs decay.
+By introducing a lepton parity-even singlet fermion $S$ and a lepton parity-odd scalar $\sigma$, the setup naturally accommodates a stable dark matter candidate ($S$).
+In our setup, the DM remains out of equilibrium throughout the evolution.
+Therefore, its relic is determined by the thermal history of the early Universe.
+For reheating temperatures, $T_{\rm rh}>m_{N_1}$, where $m_{N_1}$ is the mass of the lightest RHN ($N_1$), the dominant contribution to the DM relic density originates from right-handed neutrino decays ($N_1\rightarrow LH$), while for $T_{\rm EW}<T_{\rm rh}\ll m_{N_1}$, it can be produced via Higgs decay ($h\rightarrow SS$).
 Direct and indirect detection constraints on DM are naturally avoided due to the extremely small Yukawa couplings.
-However, this scenario can leave observable imprints through gravitational waves and at CMB experiments.
+However, this scenario can leave observable imprints through gravitational waves and as well as CMB experiments.
 When the $h-\sigma$ coupling is larger (typically $\lambda_{h\sigma}>1$), then the EWPT can be first-order and gives rise to stochastic gravitational waves which can be detected at different GW experiments like DECIGO, BBO, etc. On the other hand if $h-\sigma$ coupling is small (typically $\lambda_{h\sigma}\ll1$), then the late decay of $\sigma$ can give rise observable $\Delta{N}_{\rm eff}$.

+The decay of $N$ not only gives rise to the DM relic but also generates lepton asymmetry in the early Universe through $N\rightarrow LH$ decay.
+To realize low-scale leptogenesis, we consider nearly degenerate right-handed neutrinos so that the \textit{CP} asymmetry can be resonantly enhanced.
+The lepton asymmetry thus produced is subsequently converted into the observed baryon asymmetry through electroweak sphaleron processes.

 In conclusion, our model provides a scenario connecting dark matter production, leptogenesis, $\Delta{N}_{\rm eff}$, and electroweak symmetry breaking dynamics in a unified and testable framework.
+This could be possible, in comparison to our previous analysis \cite{Ma:2024dhk, Ma:2025bjf} due to the existence of additional $NS\sigma$ coupling in our model.